 The morning started with eating peanut butter toast and coffee as my pre-race meal and sipping on water before the race.
 It was a 40 min drive to Arlington, VA and it was a cold morning, but the park was pretty where the race was held.

 My coach wanted me to maintain a 6:55/pace and I went into the race with the Garmin set just to show Time & Pace.
 I didn’t want to deal with knowing how far I had left, so the plan was just to check on pace here and there.
-Cameron and I did about a mile warm up and then he watched me look like a freak as i did my skips, dynamic stretches and strides.
+I did a mile warm up and then did my skips, dynamic stretches and strides.

 I made sure I was near the front of the pack when the race started (it was a small group, i believe 95 runners?) and I wasn’t trying to waste time weaving around people on the small bike path.
 I’ve always been too polite when it comes to the starting lines at races, but I have a new basic rule that hopefully will get passed around and start lines will be slightly easier to navigate.

 Rule when there are no corrals: Start where you expect to finish.
 If you believe you are a top competitor in a race, start near the front.
 If this is your first 5k and will be doing a lot of walking, start toward the back.
 If you’re running with a few friends for fun (say that 5x fast) hangout in the middle of the pack.
 Don’t take seconds away from people trying to PR just because you want to start near the front for some reason.
 Got it?
 Great.